The following Heidelberg scholarships are available to first-time Freshman enrolling for the 2015-16 Academic Year.

-The Presidential, Dean's, and Academic Scholarships are based on a point system.
+The Presidential, Dean's, Faculty Scholarships and Academic Award are based on a point system.
 See chart to calculate points based upon your High School GPA and ACT or SAT scores.
 The scholarships are listed below!

 |>/= 3.5||5||>/= 27